Why This Brooklyn Hotel Is Like Catnip for the Cool Crowd

 Spread Love—It’s the Brooklyn Way

 With the hopes of creating a property that not only caters to guests, but also supports the local neighborhood, you’ll find plenty of Brooklyn-friendly elements within the hotel.
-First there are the staff uniforms designed by Ariel and Shimon Ovadia, who grew up in Brooklyn and are former nominees for GQ’s Best Menswear Designer and the CFDA Swarovski Menswear Award.
-Same goes for the hotel amenities, which have been created by Brooklyn-based brand Apotheke.
-Keep it classy by enjoying afternoon tea ($40 per person) led by Brooklyn Tea Dealer’s Stefen Ramirez, which features savory snacks such as rosemary-currant scones and sweet potato doughnuts cooked up by Chef Adam Leonti in his borough-based bread factory.
+The hotel amenities have been created by Brooklyn-based brand Apotheke.
+Keep it classy by enjoying afternoon tea ($40 per person) with blends from Greenpoint-based Bellocq Tea Atelier, and which features savory snacks and decadent pastries are made in-house by Arsenio Duarte.